Heatblur-Simulations/f-14-manual/src/systems/engines_and_fuel_systems/fuel_system.md

 fuselage.
 If there’s weight on the wheels or the speed brake is not fully retracted the fuel dump is inhibited.

-> **Note:** Even though technically possible to engage the afterburners after a fuel dump is in
+> 💡 Even though technically possible to engage the afterburners after a fuel dump is in
 > progress, this is not allowed due to the possibility of igniting the dumped fuel.

 ## In-Flight Refueling